-You can also click the Tasks drop-down arrow on the Insert tab on the ArcGIS Pro ribbon, point to Import and Open Task File, and click Browse to open the Import dialog box
+You can also click the Task drop-down arrow on the Insert tab, point to Import and Open Task File, and click Browse to open the Import dialog box

-- On the Import dialog box, browse to the .esriTasks file you want to import, select the file, and click OK to add the .esriTasks file to the project.
+- On the Import dialog box, browse to the .esriTasks file to import, select the file, and click OK to add the .esriTasks file to the project.

 The .esriTasks file is added to the project as a task item and opened in the Tasks pane.

-To quickly import and open a task file, drag the .esriTasks file from Windows Explorer and drop it into the Tasks pane.
+To quickly import and open a task file, drag the .esriTasks file from Microsoft File Explorer and drop it into the Tasks pane.

-Predefined tasks are available in task files for different functional areas of ArcGIS Pro.
+Predefined tasks are available in task files for various functional areas of ArcGIS Pro.
 For example, there are two predefined task files available for editing and administering the parcel fabric.
-These predefined task files can be imported as task items into your project.
+These predefined task files can be imported as task items into a project.

-Predefined tasks are general guides on how to perform different workflows in a functional area of ArcGIS Pro and can be edited and configured for your organization.
-Predefined task files are located in the \Resources\Tasks folder in your ArcGIS Pro installation directory; for example, C:\Program Files\ArcGIS\Pro\Resources\Tasks\en-US.
+Predefined tasks are general guides on how to perform workflows in a functional area of ArcGIS Pro and can be edited and configured for your organization.
+Predefined task files are located in the \Resources\Tasks folder in your ArcGIS Pro installation directory, for example, C:\Program Files\ArcGIS\Pro\Resources\Tasks\en-US.

-You can add your own task folders to this file location.
-User-added task folders are listed with the existing functional area folders when users import task files into their projects.
+You can add task folders to this file location.
+User-added task folders are listed with the existing functional area folders when you import task files into projects.

-To import a predefined task file into your project, click the Task drop-down arrow on the Insert tab, point to Import and Open Task File, and click the folder that contains the predefined task files you want to import.
-On the Import dialog box, choose a task file to import and click OK.
+To import a predefined task file into a project, click the Task drop-down arrow on the Insert tab, point to Import and Open Task File, and click the folder that contains the predefined task files you want to import.
+On the Import dialog box, choose a task file and click OK.